michelelorenzi/michelelorenzi.github.io/_pages/AT2_tutorial.md

 Welcome!

 This is the page for the Algebraic Topology II tutorial which takes place at 16 on Thursday.
-If you are not following the course but for some reason are reading this page, you can find notes for the course and the exercise sheets on [Jack's webpage](https://sites.google.com/view/jackmdavies/teaching?authuser=0) or on the eCampus page for the course; the course will start with a brief introduction to $\infty$-categories (in the guise of quasi-categories), then introduce spectra and stable homotopy theory, and finally the basics of chromatic homotopy theory.
+If you are not following the course but for some reason are reading this page, you can find notes for the course and the exercise sheets on [Jack's webpage](https://sites.google.com/view/jackmdavies/teaching?authuser=0) or on the eCampus page for the course; the course will start with a brief introduction to $$\infty$$-categories (in the guise of quasi-categories), then introduce spectra and stable homotopy theory, and finally the basics of chromatic homotopy theory.

 If you are taking the course, submit your solutions to: s6milore@uni-bonn.de.
 As usual, you need 50% of the points to be admitted to the exam.
 Presenting solutions during the seminar is not required for admission to the exam, but warmly encouraged.